South Jersey Criminal Lawyer

 Penalties for a Burglary Conviction

 The penalties for a burglary conviction in New Jersey vary depending on the nature of the crime.
 To be guilty of burglary, a defendant need not have committed the crime; their intention to do so is enough.
 Those who are convicted of a burglary in the second-degree face possible imprisonment for a term of five to 10 years and fines of up to $150,000.
 Third-degree burglary convictions may subject defendants to imprisonment for a term of three to five years and a fine of up to $15,000.

 A defendant can avoid burglary charges by asserting one of several possible defenses.
 Such defenses are intended to disprove the required elements of the crime, such as intent or permission.
 Therefore, defendants may avoid conviction by showing that they did not intend to commit a crime when they entered the facility/structure, that the premises was open to the public at the time they entered, or that they had permission to enter.

 If a defendant intended to steal something but did not, they may be able to have their charges reduced to the lesser offense of criminal trespass.
 It is advisable to seek the counsel of a qualified attorney in your local area, as the laws on this vary and can be complex.

 Haddonfield Criminal Lawyers at Aita Law, LLC Handle Burglary Cases

 If you were charged with burglary in New Jersey, contact a Haddonfield criminal lawyer at Aita Law, LLC today.
 Our firm is dedicated to representing clients involved in all types of criminal matters and we will fight for your rights.
-Located in Haddonfield, New Jersey, we serve clients throughout South Jersey, including Cherry Hill and Camden County.
+With offices conveniently located in Haddonfield and Marlton, New Jersey, we proudly serve clients throughout South Jersey, including Cherry Hill and Camden County.
 For a free consultation, please complete our online contact form or call us at 856-287-7800.